 Besides 256-bit encryption and excellent VPN protocols, including OpenVPN and WireGuard, Surfshark has a couple of additional security features that are very useful if you’re visiting North Korea.
 The stealth mode function, for example, hides the fact that you are using a VPN from internet service providers (ISPs) and other prying eyes.

 Another great thing about Surfshark is that you can connect as many devices as you like with the same account.
 This VPN supports an unlimited number of simultaneous connections.
+It can also help you unblock access to the free web in censorship-heavy territories like India too.

 Surfshark is compatible with all the top operating systems available today, and the app has a simple design.
 It is very easy to use.
 Although Surfshark has a lot of features, they’ve managed to create a simple user interface that is not intimidating for beginners.